 If an eCAT client wants to terminate an eCAT secure channel, it shall send a secured ENVELOPE (ENVELOPE CONTAINER) command with an encapsulated envelope type of zero length.
-This shall terminate the an eCAT secure channel, but not end the encapsulated command session.
+The UICC's response to this envelope shall be the last data secured by the eCAT secure channel.
+This sequence shall terminate the eCAT secure channel, but not end the encapsulated command session.
 The latter can be ended by the UICC or the eCAT client with a separate command.